singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 ### Compliance

 This is something on the same lines of attribution.
 This helps us realize that the given transaction is a valid one.
-It is done to make sure that your company is not working for terror financing or using it to fund malicious activities.
+It is done to make sure that a company is not working for terror financing or using it to fund malicious activities.

 ### Knowing across Blockchain transactions

-The system also needs to know about the transactions happening on the other blockchain so that they can validate a transaction on the other chain as well.
-So that there is no single crypto to rule them all.
+The system also needs to know about the transactions happening on the other blockchain so that they can validate a transaction on the other chain.
+This is done so that there is no single crypto to rule them all.

-{% include note.html title="All of this is optional and not visible to everyone" description="One thing that we need to understand is that all of these are optional and also these data points are only visible to one entity or sometimes both of the parties involved and would be put on the blockchain using some hashing mechanism." %}
+{% include note.html title="All of this is optional and not visible to everyone" description="One thing that we need to understand is that all of these are optional and these data points are only visible to one entity or sometimes both of the parties involved and would be put on the blockchain using some hashing mechanism." %}

 ## Solving sustainability - Cardano

 With sustainability, we are talking about the continuous development of the chain technology after the initial development is completed.

-The main idea behind the proposal is that the big corporations should not take over the development and start building stuff that is important to them and start moving the chain in the direction that they want it to take.
+The main idea behind the proposal is that the big corporations should not take over the development and start building stuff that is important to them and start moving the chain in the direction that they want to take it.

 ICOs can be a good way of doing this but they don't offer a reliable flow of money, it is a single-time injection of huge bucks which is generally non-repeatable.